-uncover solutions to fostering community and economic development.
-Of the items listed below, Q4 Assets can provide information about the resources of a community or region that can help please select only those that you think are currently the most important assets in your jurisdiction.
+Q3 Assets can provide information about the resources of a community or region that can help uncover solutions to fostering community and economic development.
+Of the items listed below, please select only those that you think are currently the most important assets in your county.